MemDLM: Memory-Enhanced DLM Training: Abstract

 \section{Abstract}

 Diffusion Language Models (DLMs) offer attractive advantages over Auto-Regressive (AR) models, such as full-attention parallel decoding and flexible generation.
-However, they suffer from a notable train-inference mismatch: DLMs are trained with a static, single-step masked prediction objective, but deployed through a multi-step progressive denoising trajectory.
-We propose \textbf{MemDLM} (Memory-Enhanced DLM), which narrows this gap by embedding a simulated denoising process into training via Bi-level Optimization.
-An inner loop updates a set of fast weights, forming a \emph{Parametric Memory} that captures the local trajectory experience of each sample, while an outer loop updates the base model conditioned on this memory.
-By offloading memorization pressure from token representations to parameters, MemDLM yields faster convergence and lower training loss.
-Moreover, the inner loop can be re-enabled at inference time as an adaptation step, yielding additional gains on long-context understanding.
-We find that, when activated at inference time, this Parametric Memory acts as an emergent \emph{in-weight retrieval} mechanism, helping MemDLM further reduce token-level attention bottlenecks on challenging Needle-in-a-Haystack retrieval tasks.
-Code: \url{https://github.com/JarvisPei/MemDLM}.
+However, standard DLM training uses a static, single-step masked prediction objective that never exposes the model to the progressive denoising dynamics of inference, and forces all contextual information to be maintained purely through token-space attention, which becomes increasingly diluted as context length grows.
+We propose \textbf{MemDLM} (Memory-Enhanced DLM), which introduces a second memory channel by embedding a simulated denoising trajectory into training via Bi-level Optimization.
+An inner loop updates a set of fast weights, forming a \emph{Parametric Memory} that captures the local trajectory experience, while an outer loop updates the base model conditioned on this memory.
+By offloading part of the memorization burden from token-space attention to parameter space, MemDLM yields faster convergence, stronger long-context representations, and lower training loss, even when the fast weights are discarded at inference time.
+Re-enabling the inner loop at inference provides an additional prompt-specific adaptation effect, where the Parametric Memory acts as an emergent \emph{in-weight retrieval} mechanism on challenging Needle-in-a-Haystack tasks.